dapplets/dapplet-docs/docs/ex01-extra-button.md

 const server = Core.connect<{ amount: string }>({ url: serverUrl });
 ```

-The console calls and the alert are no longer needed, so you can remove them.
+The console calls and the alert are no longer needed, you can remove them.
 The result is like this

 ```ts
 import {} from '@dapplets/dapplet-extension';